SakamotoSan7/igniter/README.md

-# YC Directory
+# Igniter

-YC Directory is a Next.js 15 platform designed for entrepreneurs to submit their startup ideas, participate in virtual pitch competitions, and explore other innovative pitches.
-With a clean, minimalistic design, YC Directory ensures a seamless user experience while fostering creativity and collaboration.
+Igniter is a Next.js 15 platform designed for entrepreneurs to submit their startup ideas, participate in virtual pitch competitions, and explore other innovative pitches.
+With a clean, minimalistic design, Igniter ensures a seamless user experience while fostering creativity and collaboration.

 ## 🚀 Features